informaticsrepo/omop-lat/README.md

 This repository supports study looking at lateral specific concepts

-# abstract
+# Abstract
 (to be pasted later)

 # Tables
 ## Phase 1 results
 Percentages quantify what proportion of total events is contributed by a given source concept.
-See CSV files above for full results.
+See CSV files above for full results. (namely S2 files)
 This image may be outdated.
 See files for most up to date results.
-It provides a preview of the work.
+It provides a preview of the work. (illustrates what the most current file aims to show)

 <img width="965" height="646" alt="image" src="https://github.com/user-attachments/assets/a8f094f7-b1e1-420f-953c-2bc4c588e513" />